10 Signs of Sciatica Improving: Roadmap to a Pain-Free Tomorrow

 Sciatica can follow a relapsing and remitting pattern, where symptoms flare up for a time and then fade, only to return.
 Each person’s progression is unique.
 Some experience steady, linear improvement until the problem resolves fully.
 Others have a more unpredictable course.

 The positive signs outlined in this article indicate you are heading in the right direction.
-But persist with any treatments your doctor advises and avoid behaviors that could re-injure the sciatic nerve.
+But persist with any treatments your doctor advises and avoid behaviours that could re-injure the sciatic nerve.
 With patience and care, you can find lasting relief.

 Developing a Game Plan for Recovery